carbon-language/carbon-lang/docs/project/code_review.md

 others are finished reviewing; all reviewers should be given time to comment to ensure there's a consensus.

-Merge conflicts should be handled similarly to other code edits requested by the
-reviewer: the reviewer should ask the author to update the pull request's fork in order to have merge conflicts resolved.

-Either the author or reviewer may merge.
+Either the author or reviewer may merge and resolve conflicts.
 The author may indicate they want to merge by informing the reviewer and adding the `DO NOT MERGE` label.
 The reviewer is encouraged to coordinate with the author about merge timing if there are concerns about breaks.
 In either case, the developer doing the merge is expected to be available to help address post-commit issues, whether through a fix-forward or a rollback.

 ### Merge commit descriptions